 The AIS SART should be tested annually to confirm correct operation.
 In order to maximise the available battery capacity it is not recommended to test the AIS SART more frequently.
 Carry out the following steps to test the AIS SART: Remove the AIS SART from the bracket or bag and move to an outdoor location with a clear view of the sky.
 Do not hold the AIS SART in the location marked over the internal GPS antenna.
 Press and hold the ‘Test’ button for three seconds until the indicator starts flashing.
 The test is now active and the AIS SART will attempt to obtain aRead More →

-If we’ve ascertained that your items needs to come back to us for factory service/inspection, please download and complete the Service Return Form and GENERAL INVOICE and enclose it with the item.
-(Please note: Only return a product to us if it has been authorised by one of our advisors.
-Items that are returned without this documentation or authorisation will be delayed.
+If we’ve ascertained that your items needs to come back to us for factory service/inspection, please complete the following: Service Return Form Please note: Only return a product to us if it has been authorised by one of our advisors.
+Items that are returned without this completed service return form or authorisation will be delayed.
 It’s important we receive as much information as possible, so please attach with the item any email correspondence you may have had with your advisor and include a detailed description of the fault.
-All customers within the EU, should please return the unit to: Digital YachtRead More →
+All customers within the EU, should please return the unit to: Digital Yacht Service.
+12 Boulevard desRead More →

 Since the end of 2022, we have started receiving support requests from new EE customers that cannot get their Digital Yacht 4G Products to work with their EE SIM.
 It would appear that recent EE SIMs have a Virgin Mobile profile included, which is seen as the default APN settings when our products are set to Auto APN mode (default).
 If your SIM is being correctly read, you are getting a good mobile signal strength, the STATE is shown as “Registered (home); EE; 4G (LTE)” but the DATA CONNECTION is shown as Disconnected, then please try the following settings.
 Open a browser, go to http://192.168.1.1Read More →